-Projected Economic Indicators for 2019 (1) GDP Growth Inflation Unemployment Rate (2) Interest Rate (3 mth T-bills) Current Account Balance/GDP (2) Budget Surplus/GDP (3) Canada 1.5% 2.0% 5.9% 1.65% (2.0%) (0.6%) U.S. 2.6% 2.0% 3.7% 2.4% (2.3%) (4.6%) Euro Area 1.2% 1.0% 7.8% NA 3.0% (1.0%) Canada gain in 2017.
-The Housing activity Consumer spen healthy.
-The Bank of Ca economy still apwould push the The Canadian economy is forecast to grow by 1.5% in 2019 following a 1.8% increase in 2018 and a 3.0% gain in 2017.
-This year likely got off to a slow start due to weakness in the energy sector and bad weather.
-Housing activity has been stabilizing at lower levels following policy changes and rising interest rates.
-Consumer spending has also increased at a more moderate pace, though the labour market remains healthy.
-The Bank of Canada is no longer signaling that short-run interest rates will be hiked any time soon.
-The economy still appears to be healthy on balance but there is little sign of inflation pressures emerging that would push the central bank to hike rates quickly.
-We do not expect any additional hikes to the overnight target rate through 2020.
-U.S. The U.S. economy is forecast to grow by 2.6% in 2019 following a 2.9% gain in 2018.
-Both are above the economy's longer run trend.
-Consumer spending is likely to increase at a more moderate rate as the effects of income tax cuts continue to fade, though a strong labour market and rising wages will support spending.
-Business investment is expected to continue to increase but could be dampened somewhat by market volatility and concerns about trade policy and global growth.
-The U.S. Federal Reserve still looks firmly on hold in terms of possible further interest rate hikes.
-The U.S. economy continues to look healthy, but benign inflation pressures and giving the central bank the option for patience.
-Euro Area Euro area GDP growth is expected to slow to a 1.2% pace in 2019 following a 1.8% increase in 2018.
-Some of the recent loss of momentum reflects political uncertainty, as well as the impact of slowing global growth on the industrial sector.
-Inflation remains low despite the strengthening economic backdrop, though wage growth picked up in 2018.
-The European Central Bank ended net asset purchases at the start of the year.
-Their guidance is for rates to remain on hold this year.
+Projected Economic Indicators for 2019 (1) GDP Growth Inflation Unemployment Rate Interest Rate (3 mth T-bills) Current Account Balance/GDP (2) Budget Surplus/GDP (3) Canada 1.5% 2.0% 5.7% 1.60% (2.4%) (0.6%) U.S. 2.2% 1.8% 3.7% 1.9% (2.5%) (4.6%) Euro Area 1.2% 1.2% 7.7% NA 2.9% (1.0%) Canada The Canadian economy is forecast to grow by 1.5% in 2019 following a 1.9% increase in 2018 and a 3.0% gain in 2017.
+This year got off to a slow start due to weakness in the energy sector and bad weather, but appears to have bounced back with stronger growth in calendar Q2.
+Uncertainty created by escalating global trade tensions is likely restraining business spending/confidence.
+But labour markets still look solid and sharp declines in market interest rates mean the headwind to household spending from rising debt costs is smaller than previously expected The Bank of Canada is expected to eventually follow the US Fed and other global central banks with lower interest rates.
+We assume one 25 basis point cut in the overnight rate in Q1 2020 U.S. The U.S. economy is forecast to grow by 2.2% in 2019 following a 2.9% gain in 2018.
+Both are above the economy's longer-run trend.
+The US industrial sector has looked soft to-date in 2019 in the wake of increased tariff costs.
+But employment has continued to grow at an above-trend pace and consumer spending/confidence remains elevated.
+Business investment is expected to continue to increase but will be dampened by concerns about trade policy and global growth Despite a still relatively solid economic backdrop, on balance, the Federal Reserve cut the fed funds target range by 25 basis points in July - framing the move as taking out insurance against potential future slowing amid benign inflation trends.
+We look for the Fed to cut by another 25 basis points in September Euro Area on the industrial Inflation remains sector s low.
+We expec ntral Bank will cut illowing a 1.9% increases the impact of slow